Harry H. Laughlin: Sterilization laws

 One of Laughlin's interests was to encourage the proliferation of compulsory sterilization legislation in the United States, to sterilize the "unfit" members of the population.
 By 1914, twelve states had already passed sterilization laws, beginning with Indiana in 1907 and Connecticut in 1909.
 However, the laws were not employed with significant vigor, with the exception of California.
-In his study of this, Laughlin deduced that much of the state sterilization legislation was poorly worded, leaving it open to questions of constitutionality and confusion over bureaucratic responsibility.
+In his study of this, Laughlin quickly realized that much of the state sterilization legislation was poorly worded, leaving it open to questions of constitutionality and confusion over bureaucratic responsibility.
 As a result, Laughlin drafted the Model Eugenical Sterilization Law, a model act for compulsory sterilization, intended to obviate these difficulties.
 He published the proposal in his 1922 study of American sterilization policy, Eugenical Sterilization in the United States.
 It included as subjects for eugenic sterilization: the feeble-minded, the insane, criminals, epileptics, alcoholics, blind persons, deaf persons, deformed persons, and indigent persons.
 An additional eighteen states passed laws based on Laughlin's model, including Virginia in 1924.

 The first person ordered sterilized in Virginia under the new law was Carrie Buck, on the grounds that she was a "probable potential parent of socially inadequate offspring."
 A lawsuit ensued and Laughlin, who had never met Buck, gave a deposition endorsing her suitability for sterilization, calling the family members of Buck "the shiftless, ignorant, and worthless class of anti-social whites of the South".
 Other scientists from the ERO testified in person.
 The state won the case, which was appealed to the United States Supreme Court in 1927.
 The resulting case, Buck v.
 Bell, upheld the constitutionality of the laws that Laughlin helped write.
 Five months after the court confirmed the law, Carrie Buck was sterilized.
 A law allowing for the sterilization of repeat criminals was overturned in 1942, in Skinner v.
 Oklahoma, but sterilizations of mental patients continued into the 1970s.
 Altogether more than 60,000 Americans were sterilized.
 Virginia repealed its sterilization law in 1974.
 Laughlin also supported the passage of Virginia's Racial Integrity Act, which outlawed miscegenation.
 In 1967, the U.S. Supreme Court overturned that law in Loving v.
 Virginia.